 Carnegie Corporation of New York is one of America’s oldest grantmaking foundations.

 Established in 1911 by Andrew Carnegie to promote the advancement and diffusion of knowledge and understanding.
-In keeping with this mandate, the Corporation's work focuses on the issues that Andrew Carnegie considered of paramount importance: international peace, the advancement of education and knowledge, and the strength of our democracy.
+Today the foundation works to reduce political polarization through philanthropic support for the issues that Carnegie considered most important: education, democracy, and peace.

 Fast Facts